Gizra/biblio/README.txt

 Create a directory called biblio in the modules directory, then place all of the files packaged with this module in that directory.

-This module requires additional tables to store information.
-These tables can be created using following command:

-mysql -u {userid} -p {drupaldatabase} < biblio.mysql

-You will also have to enable the module on the admin/modules page.
+This module will auto-install the required database tables the first time you enable it on the admin/modules page.
+(A biblio.mysql file is supplied if you wish to manualy install the tables.)
+This will also setup a number of pre-defined publication types.
+These types can be changed or deleted on the admin/settings/biblio/types page.

 Settings: